Sairyss/domain-driven-hexagon/README.md

 ## Code formatting

 Consider using code formatters like [Prettier](https://www.npmjs.com/package/prettier) to maintain same code styles in the project.

+## Custom utility types

+Consider creating a bunch of shared custom utility types for different situations.

+Some examples can be found in [types](src/core/types) folder.

 ## Pre-push/pre-commit hooks